tikobus/ttt-rl/README.md

 # Tic Tac Toe with Reinforcement Learning

+*The only winning move is not to play*

 This code implements a neural network that learns to play tic-tac-toe using reinforcement learning, just playing against a random adversary, in **under 400 lines of C code**, without any external library used.
 I guess there are